 Trams in Brussels

-With tens of lines which take you to even the furthest reaches of the town, the Brussels tram network is one of the most extensive in the world.
+With tens of lines that take you to even the furthest areas of the town, the Brussels tram network is one of the most extensive in the world.

 The tram system in Brussels is one of the largest in the world and trams run both underground and above ground, which can confuse visitors thinking that the underground tram lines are the Brussels Metro, especially lines 3 and 4.